ross-fisher/twitoff/README.md

-# twitoff
+# DS7_twitoff
-web application for comparing tweets
+A fun web application for comparing and predicting tweets